Affinity Publisher offers several ways of choosing colours for your design.

-To use a different color model:
+To use a different colour model:

 Click the Panel Preferences menu, and select Sliders from the menu.

-To apply a color tint:
+To apply a colour tint:

 Click the Panel Preferences menu, and select Tint from the menu.

-To use a different color mode:
+To use a different colour mode:

 Click the Panel Preferences menu, and select 8 bit, 16 bit or Percentage from the menu.

-To save colors to Swatches panel:
+To save colours to Swatches panel:

 Click the Panel Preferences menu, and select one of the following: